rcanton/avs-workshop-guide/workshop-guide/module-2/module-2-task-5/index.md

 ---

 While the HCX installation runs, we will need to obtain a license key to activate HCX.
-This is available from the AVS environment.
+This is available from the AVS blade in the Azure Portal.

 1. Navigate to AVS, go to **Add-ons \> Migration using HCX**